 When it comes to Indonesian food, variety is the order of the day.
 And it’s no surprise, considering 6000 populated islands have contributed to this unique cuisine through the centuries.

 Indonesian food starts out simple.
 Southeast Asian staples, like rice and noodles, form a flavorsome base on which to build upon.

-From there, the diversity is mind-blowing.
+From there, the diversity of Indonesian dishes is mind-blowing.
 Exotic fruits, bright colors, and rich meats all find their way into various dishes.